CrouchingJahi/Cyril/README.md

 ---

 ## To Do
-* Settings - Need confirmation on deleting an account, figure out how to handle attached transactions, figure out best way to update new view of transactions after adding or deleting
+* Settings - Need to figure out best way to update new view of transactions after adding or deleting
-* Transaction CategoryDisplay - Fancify and add animations
+* CategoryDisplay - Fancify and add animations
 * Data storage - need a replacement for rxdb because it has a 5mb limit unless you pay for premium
 * DB migration function
 * DBs - Check LevelDB, electron-store, NeDB (had prev difficulty)